marek-simonik/record3d/README.md

 # [*Record3D – Point Cloud Animation and Streaming*](https://record3d.app/): the accompanying library

+**2020/09/17 Update**: Introduced LiDAR support.
+To be used with Record3D 1.4 and newer.

 This project provides C++ and Python libraries for the [iOS Record3D app](https://record3d.app/) which allows you (among other features) to live-stream RGB**D** video from iOS devices with TrueDepth camera to a computer via USB cable.